 Here you have three tools: Painting, Urban and Sketch.
 These artistic options can be used to transform your photos into fantastic pieces of digital art.

-You can easily turn your photos into beautiful paintings or pencil sketches using either the presets or the manual adjustment tools which allow for a high degree of fine tuning.
+You can easily turn a photo into a sketch or beautiful painting with either the presets or the manual adjustment tools which allow for a high degree of fine tuning.

 The Urban tool can be used to apply fun and creative urban art effects, from grungy textures to graphic and text-based graffiti-like art.